|Luxury Rating:||4.2 / 5|

 As you can see, if you take advantage of most of these benefits, you can easily justify the annual fee.
 Indeed, even if you ignore perks explicitly related to flying, you should come close to covering the annual fee.
 As CreditCards.com industry analyst Ted Rossman put it in his piece on travel card annual fees in the wake of COVID-19, the “Amex Platinum pays for itself, even without travel.”

-However, if benefits like a $100 credit at Saks Fifth Avenue or $200 in Uber credits leave you shrugging, it’s worth taking a closer look at your budget to see if the rewards you’ll earn via card spend are likely offset the card’s cost.
+However, if benefits like an up to $300 credit with Equinox, a $100 credit at Saks Fifth Avenue or up to $200 in Uber Cash credits leave you shrugging, it’s worth taking a closer look at your budget to see if the rewards you’ll earn via card spend are likely offset the card’s cost.

 This is doubly true since this card only earns bonus points on airfare and hotels, and points are worth just 1 cent when redeemed through American Express Travel.
 Assuming your general spending habits on things like gas, groceries and dining match those of the average person (around $1,300 per month according to the Bureau of Labor Statistics), you’d need to spend upwards of $8,000 annually in combined airfare and hotel purchases to make up the annual fee in rewards – and that’s just to break even.